IIMBAS's purpose is to inspire innovation and inclusiveness in leadership development which drives economic value and

 Professor Clive Smallman BSc Hons MSc MBA MA PhD CITP FBCS GAICD

-Clive is an experienced higher education entrepreneur, executive and advisor with over 30 years experience in business and executive education, spanning Europe, the West Indies, the Middle East and Australasia.
-He is presently Dean, Higher Education Leadership Institute, and formerly President of Asia Pacific International College, Founding Dean of Business and Assistant Vice Chancellor, Western Sydney University, and Professor of Business Management, Lincoln University, New Zealand.
+Clive is an experienced higher education entrepreneur, executive and advisor with over 30 years of experience in business and executive education, spanning Europe, the West Indies, the Middle East and Australasia.
+He is presently Dean, ECA College of Health Sciences, formerly Dean, Higher Education Leadership Institute, and President of Asia Pacific International College, Founding Dean of Business and Assistant Vice-Chancellor, Western Sydney University, and Professor of Business Management, Lincoln University, New Zealand.
 He remains an Adjunct Professor, Western Sydney University.
 Clive also has prior commercial experience in artificial intelligence and machine learning and in large scale project management.
 His commercial clients include Royal Bank of Scotland, Halifax Card Services, Coca Cola, Ford, General Motors, Shell, PGG Wrightson, the Bank of England, Philips, ING and the British Safety Council.

 Clive has taught on MBA and DBA programmes worldwide, including Europe's leading programme at the University of Cambridge, Judge Business School, where he was James Tye/British Safety Council Senior Research Associate (he was also Isaac Newton Trust Teaching Fellow and Director of the Management Studies Tripos, Hughes Hall).

 His professed expertise is in strategy, risk management, and higher education learning and teaching.
 He has supervised well over 100 MBA projects as well as 16 doctorates.
 He is a widely published author with over 100 peer-reviewed papers and book chapters to his name, as well as three books.
 His co-authored article 'Process studies of change in organisation and management: unveiling temporality, activity, and flow' is one of the most widely cited articles in the Academy of Management Journal.